Ozzletroll/TAC-COM/README.md

 ## Settings

+### Mode
+Toggles whether TAC/COM should run in the default push-to-talk mode, or in Open Mic mode.
+In Open Mic mode, the radio effect is triggered automatically upon voice activity detection.

 ### Noise Gate Threshold
 The threshold in dB at which noise attenuation begins.
 All input below the given threshold will be attenuated.
 Ranges from 0dB to -100dB.